 Board Certified in Family Law

-Our certification through the Texas Board of Legal Specialization places us among a select group of attorneys with proven, tested experience in complex family matters.
+Our team includes attorneys and paralegals who have achieved Board Certification in Family Law through the Texas Board of Legal Specialization, which places us among a select group with proven, tested experience in complex family matters.

 Recognized Among the Best

-Tier 1 Best Law Firms® by U.S. News, Best Lawyers in America® 2013 to 2026, Texas Super Lawyers®, and AV Preeminent ratings reflect the consistent quality clients can expect.
+Our firm is included in Tier 1 Best Law Firms® by U.S. News, and in Best Lawyers in America®, Texas Super Lawyers®, and AV Preeminent ratings.
+This reflects the consistent caliber of service and quality clients can expect.

 Skilled With Complex Income

-We accurately characterize net resources where business profits, deferred compensation, and retained earnings are involved, including thoughtful handling of above-guideline support tied to your children’s lifestyle.
+We are experienced with accurately characterizing net resources where business profits, deferred compensation, and retained earnings are involved.
+We balance this while including thoughtful handling of the potential of above-guideline support tied to your or your children’s lifestyle.

 Collaborative, Not Combative

-With years of combined experience, we resolve matters through negotiated, court-approved orders that protect your privacy and your co-parenting relationship rather than exposing your finances in a public dispute.
+With years of combined experience, we usually resolve matters through negotiated, court-approved orders that protect your privacy and your co-parenting relationship while avoiding exposing your finances in a public dispute.

 Personal, Ongoing Support

-You are never a number here.
+You are never a just number here.
+We partner with you as your legal advocate to work toward a resolution that fits your family.
 We stay connected throughout your case and beyond, offering counsel and resources for you as a person, not just a file.

 Common Child Support Mistakes McKinney Parents Should Avoid